Doktorierer/WordAsLatexEditor/README.md

 * Extend the recognized Latex markups, i.e., better the wildcard matches
 * The snippets when converted to inline-shapes do not wrap properly on a line on their own
 * Only ASCII character files work surely.
 The conversion is not fully UTF compatible.
-* It seems that the delete markup button not yet works